-The inability for global oil producers to agree on oil production cuts caused an immediate shock on oil prices during March 2020.
-In addition, social distancing and California's Stay at Home Order has also reduced the demand for oil, leading to an oil surplus.
-Thus far, the price per barrel of oil has decreased over 50% from December 31, 2019 levels.
-The recently agreed upon output cuts by the Organization of the Petroleum Exporting Countries has not improved oil prices.
-At these levels, the Company expects to see a significant decline in oil royalties for the foreseeable future.
-The Company believes that pricing will slowly and gradually improve, once economies are allowed to re-open.
-Our largest oil royalty tenant, California Resources Corporation, or CRC, will reduce production to a level that maintains the mechanical integrity of its facilities with no near-term intent to begin new drilling programs until oil prices reach higher levels.
+Agreed upon output cuts by the Organization of the Petroleum Exporting Countries has somewhat stabilized oil prices from April lows.
+However, recent discussions over easing those cuts, if approved, may further disrupt pricing.
+Social distancing and California's Stay at Home Order have reduced the demand for oil, leading to an oil surplus.
+Thus far, the price per barrel of oil has decreased over 36% from its December 31, 2019 levels.
+At these levels, the Company does not expect an increase in oil royalties for the foreseeable future.
+The Company believes that pricing will slowly and gradually improve once consumers feel safe and the economy reopens, fully.
+However, it is very difficult to predict when this will occur given recent spikes in COVID-19 cases across the United States and the reversal of re-opening initiatives in many states, including California.

+On July 15, 2020, our largest oil royalty tenant, California Resources Corporation, or CRC, filed a voluntary petition for relief under Chapter 11 of the U.S. Bankruptcy Code that will allow them to improve their liquidity and debt positions.
+CRC is currently seeking permission from the courts to allow them to pay lease and oil royalty obligations without interruption.
+Thus far we do not have any delinquent receivables with CRC.
+At current prices, CRC has reduced production with no near-term intent to begin new drilling programs until oil prices reach higher levels.
 CRC has approved permits and drill sites on our land and has delayed the start of drilling as it evaluates the market.
 A positive aspect of our lease with CRC is that the approved drill sites are in an area of the ranch where the development and production costs are moderate due to the depths being drilled.